facebook/react/docs/docs/integrating-with-other-libraries.md

 ### Extracting data from Backbone models

 Alternatively, whenever a model changes, you can extract its attributes as plain data.
-The following is [a higher-order component (HOC)](/react/docs/higher-order-components.html) that extracts all attributes of a backbone model into state, passing the data to the wrapped component.
+The following is [a higher-order component (HOC)](/react/docs/higher-order-components.html) that extracts all attributes of a Backbone model into state, passing the data to the wrapped component.

-This way, only the HOC needs to know about backbone model internals, and the components concerned with presenting data can focus on that.
+This way, only the HOC needs to know about Backbone model internals, and the components concerned with presenting data can focus on that.

 ```js
 function backboneModelAdapter(Component) {